-They lived in the Late Jurassic Period between 150 to 155 million years ago.
+They lived during the Late Jurassic Period between 150 and 155 million years ago.

 Estimates put the average length of an Allosaurus around 28 feet.

-Estimates put the average weight of an Allosauruses around 2,200 pounds.
+Estimates put the average weight of an Allosaurus around 2,200 pounds.

 Paleontologists believe an Allosaurus was fully grown and reached sex maturity around the age of 15.

-The Allosaurus was an active carnivore and paleontologists believe they would hunt large sauropods in groups.
+The Allosaurus was an active carnivore and paleontologists believe they hunted large sauropods in a group.

 The teeth from Allosaurus fossil specimens are on average three to four inches in length.

-Based on fossil specimens’ paleontologists believe the Allosaurus may have frequently attacked Stegosaurus.
+Based on recovered fossil specimens, paleontologists believe the Allosaurus may have frequently attacked Stegosauruses.
 A vertebra from an Allosaurus had damage from what appeared to be a Stegosaurus tail.
-A Stegosaurus neck bone had a bit mark that matched the Allosaurus bite mark.
+A Stegosaurus neck bone had a bite mark that matched to an Allosaurus.

 A 95% complete Allosaurs fossil specimen called Big Al was discovered near Shell, Wyoming, in 1991.
-In 1996, the same team that discovered Big Al unearthed another Allosaurs fossil specimen called Big Al Two.
-This one was even more complete that Big Al.
+In 1996, the same team that discovered Big Al unearthed another Allosaurs fossil specimen called Big Al Two, and it was more complete than Big Al.

-The Allosaurus was the first dinosaur to ever appear in a movie.
-The 1925 film The Lost World stared an Allosaurus.
+The Allosaurus was the first dinosaur to ever appear in a movie, the 1925 film The Lost World.